omega8cc/hosting_le/README.md

 Let's Encrypt API limits
 ========================

-Please note that Let's Encrypt API for live, real certificates has its own requirements you should be aware of:
+Let's Encrypt API for live, real certificates has its own requirements and limits you should be aware of.

-* Rate limit on registrations per IP is currently 10 per 3 hours
-* Rate limit on certificates per Domain is currently 5 per 7 days

-Note that "per Domain" means that you can create up to 5 certs for sites like `foo.bar`, `sub1.foo.bar`, `sub2.foo.bar`, `hub.sub3.foo.bar`, `hub2.sub3.foo.bar` -- the Domain here is `foo.bar`
+Please visit [Let's Encrypt website](https://community.letsencrypt.org/t/rate-limits-for-lets-encrypt/6769) for details.

 Demo mode
 =========